 Hello, my name is Sarah.
 I trained to be a counsellor because I wanted to help others as I myself had been helped.
 I understand from my own personal experience what a big step it is to make the decision to start therapy as well as the importance in finding a counsellor who you can easily talk to and feel relaxed with.

-I will work with you offering a confidential, safe and supportive environment where you feel comfortable and can openly express and explore your feelings.
+I will work with you collaboratively, walking by your side - a sharing of your journey whilst offering a confidential, safe and supportive environment where you feel comfortable and can openly express and explore your feelings.
 I value honesty and respect and the importance of trust in the relationship.